 Intrepid Academy at Hale

 Launched in 2018, Intrepid Academy at Hale (IAH) collaborates with Boston Public Schools to develop powerful semester-long opportunities for students.
-A semester at IAH emphasizes wellness through relationships, nature-based leadership, and community-based challenges to transform individuals and communities.
+A semester at IAH emphasizes wellness through relationships, nature-based leadership, and community-based challenges blended with academic courses to transform individuals and communities.
 Staff and school leaders, faculty members, and students complete visioning, planning, and implementation through an in-depth series of collaborative meetings to establish objectives that meet schools’ goals and align with the program’s experiential project- and place-based model.

 - exude a sense of confidence and belonging in the outdoors, and appreciate the awe of connecting with nature.